kangwijen/orchestrix/README.md

 ```

 ## Running Orchestrix
+1. Setup .env in the parent directory, use .env.example as an example
-1. Start the backend server first
+2. Start the backend server first
-2. Start the frontend development server
+3. Start the frontend development server
-3. Access the application at `http://localhost:3000`
+4. Access the application at `http://localhost:3000`

 ## Features
 ### Docker